Real Spectral Triples on Crossed Products

-where the action of the algebra is now given by (two copies of) the integrated form of the covariant representation $(\hat{\pi}_{2}, \hat{\Gamma})$.
-Note that, differently from what was discussed in Subsection \ref{47}, the action $\alpha$ need neither be smooth nor equicontinuous in order to ensure a well defined and bounded commutation relation between $\widehat{D}$ and $A\rtimes_{r}G$.
+Note that, differently from what was discussed in Subsection \ref{47}, the action $\alpha$ in this case need neither be smooth nor equicontinuous in order to ensure a well defined and bounded commutation relation between $\widehat{D}$ and $A\rtimes G$.
+We have the following result.